• Skip to main content

 Serving: 1sliceCalories: 318kcalCarbohydrates: 61gProtein: 5gFat: 5gSaturated Fat: 1gCholesterol: 51mgSodium: 348mgFiber: 1gSugar: 36g

-I sincerely hope you've enjoyed today's strawberry and rhubarb bundt cake recipe as much as I've enjoyed bringing it to you.
+I sincerely hope you've enjoyed today's strawberry and rhubarb Bundt cake recipe as much as I've enjoyed bringing it to you.

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

 Custom Renee Signature